 Covelong Beach, Chennai

-5 km away from Chennai, in the Coromandel Coast of the Bay of Bengal, Covelong beach is one of the best beaches in South India.
+5 km away from Chennai, on the Coromandel Coast of the Bay of Bengal, Covelong Beach is one of the best beaches in South India.
 This heavenly beach has clean blue waters and white sands.
-The beach bustles with activity in the evenings when people come here for leisure walk to enjoy stunning sunset views.
+The beach bustles with activity in the evenings when people come here for leisure walks to enjoy stunning sunset views.
 If you love fishing, this is the place to be.
 Ferries take you inside the sea to enjoy fishing.
 Notice carefully, you might get a chance to collect colorful shells.

 Famous for: Sunset; Fishing, Water Sports; Sightseeing